meow-d/meow-d.github.io/_posts/2024-09-28-actual encounter i had.md

 *that guy told me something about congratulations you're lucky*

-*I think he told me to talk through the car window instead, so I did that*
+*I think he told me to talk through the car window instead, so I closed a door to open a window*

 "young man, you're lucky, you're blessed with good luck, do you know why?"